ElvinOuyang/elvinouyang.github.io/_posts/2017-09-15-reuters-w2v-bow-get-started.md

 ## Introduction

-In this post, I will showcase the steps I took to create a continuous vector space based on the corpora included in the famous [Reuters-21578 dataset](https://archive.ics.uci.edu/ml/datasets/reuters-21578+text+categorization+collection) (hereafter 'reusters dataset').
+In this post, I will showcase the steps I took to create a continuous vector space based on the corpora included in the famous [Reuters-21578 dataset](https://archive.ics.uci.edu/ml/datasets/reuters-21578+text+categorization+collection) (hereafter 'reuters dataset').
 The reuters dataset is a tagged text corpora with news excerpts from Reuters newswire in 1987.
 Although the contents of the news is somewhat outdated, the topic labels provided in this dataset is widely used as a benchmark for supervised learning tasks that involve natural language processing (NLP).

 [Word2Vec](https://en.wikipedia.org/wiki/Word2vec), among other word embedding models, is a neural network model that aims to generate numerical feature vectors for words in a way that maintains the relative meanings of the words in the mapped vectors.
 It provides a reliable method to reduce the feature dimensionality of the data, which is the biggest challenge for traditional NLP models such as the Bag of Words (BOW) model.